p-vale/sketchboard/README.md

 # simple-sketch
-grid to let the user "draw" with the mouse;
+grid to let the user "draw" with the mouse.
-light random colours andgrid size options.